silksil/NOTES-CHEATSHEET/client/react/example-components/list-items.md

 This component displays a fetching and displaying a list of blog posts.
-Every item includes a link to an specific blog posts.
+Every item includes a link to a specific blog post.

 ### Create Action Creator
 ```js